szczyglis-dev/py-gpt/README.md

 ### Other providers and LlamaIndex-based modes

 PyGPT can route the same model differently depending on the selected work mode and provider integration.
-In normal `Chat`, built-in providers can use their native SDKs when enabled, while local or third-party services can use OpenAI-compatible endpoints. `Chat with Files` and other non-Chat workflows that rely on LlamaIndex use the model's configured LlamaIndex provider/wrapper; provider-specific agent runtimes can use their own integration path.
+In normal `Chat`, built-in providers can use their native SDKs when enabled, while local or third-party services can use OpenAI-compatible endpoints.
+RAG-backed Chat and other workflows that rely on LlamaIndex use the model's configured LlamaIndex provider/wrapper; provider-specific agent runtimes can use their own integration path.

 Configure provider credentials/endpoints once in `Config -> Settings -> API Keys` or, for runtime OpenAI-compatible providers, in `Config -> Settings -> Custom providers`.
 LlamaIndex-backed modes reuse those global settings automatically and use the selected model ID as the model name.
 Model-level LlamaIndex `**kwargs` and `ENV` can remain empty.